dlr-gtlab/gtlab-core/docs/user/workflows/hub_spoke.rst

 ===================

 The principle behind the hub-spoke workflow architecture is that a central instance coordinates and manages the data flow of the process chain.
-Starting from this central instance, individual sub-processes are supplied with the latest data relevant to them and then pass their results back to the central instance.
+Starting from this central instance, individual sub-workflows are supplied with the latest data relevant to them and then pass their results back to the central instance.

 This gives rise to the image of a wheel with a hub and spokes.